European rabbit: Use for meat and fur

-Though the European rabbit has been hunted in its native range since at least the Last Glacial Maximum and continues to be a game animal, much of the world's supply of rabbit meat has come from domestic rabbits, with an annual 1500000 t produced globally according to a 1994 estimate.
-In the United Kingdom, rabbit was a popular food source for the poorer classes.
+The European rabbit has been hunted in its native range since at least the Last Glacial Maximum roughly 20,000 years ago, and it continues to be a game animal.
+Much of the world's supply of rabbit meat comes from domestic rabbits.
+Over 4000000 t of rabbit meat was produced globally in 2024.
+Historically, rabbit was a popular food source in the United Kingdom for the poorer classes.
 Among wild rabbits, those native to Spain were reputed to have the highest meat quality, followed by those in the Ardennes.
 As rabbits hold very little fat, they were hardly ever roasted, being instead boiled, fried, or stewed.